madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 #  enter here the password to open the container
 ```

-While `scrypt` is the easiest tool to use, you may also consider combining `argon2` and `ccrypt` to achieve same.
+While `scrypt` is the easiest tool to use, you may also consider combining `argon2` and `ccrypt` tools to achieve same.

 ##Finding Container Key